-The other major disruption to the fishing community was the closure of on of the two tuna canneries in Pago Pago, also in September, the day following the tsunami.
-The closure of the Chicken-of-the-Sea cannery resulted in the loss of an estimated 2,000 jobs and caused increased economic hardship to American Samoa.
+The other major disruption to the fishing community was the closure of one of the two tuna canneries in Pago Pago, also in September, the day following the tsunami.
+The closure of the Chicken-of-the-Sea cannery resulted in the loss of an estimated 2,000 jobs and caused increased economic hardship to American Samoa and neighboring (independent) Samoa.
 For more information see the Pelagics Annual report.